yousefelassal/quote-cron/README.md

 > If you do not express your own original ideas, if you do not listen to your own being, you will have betrayed yourself.

 > Nature and books belong to the eyes that see them.

+> Your vision will become clear only when you can look into your own heart.
+Who looks outside, dreams, who looks inside, awakes.